 My Name is Sarah Milosh.
-I currently teach Dyslexia Reading, Sophomore English & Senior AP Literature.
+I currently teach Dyslexia Reading, Junior English, AVID III & Senior AP Literature.
 I live in Azle, Texas with my family.
 I am originally from Illinois and moved to Texas in 2003.
 Prior to teaching, I worked in the Information Technology field.
 Though I enjoyed my work, I always wanted to teach.
-In 2002, I returned to school and completed my bachelor's Degree in English Education at the University of Texas in Arlington.
+In 2002, I returned to school and completed my Bachelor's Degree in English Education at the University of Texas in Arlington.
 In 2013, I joined the Azle High School faculty and have thoroughly enjoyed my time here.

 In addition to teaching, I am the AVID Campus Coordinator and the UIL Ready Writing Coach.
 Go Hornets!